 Our general partner's limited liability company agreement will provide for a board of directors consisting of seven members.
-Each of Oxy Holding Company (Pipeline), Inc., (an affiliate of Occidental Petroleum Corporation), EMG Investment LLC (an affiliate of The Energy & Minerals Group) and KAFU Holdings, L.P. (an affiliate of Kayne Anderson Investment Management Inc.) will, for so long as such entity and its affiliates continue to own at least a 10% limited partner interest i AAP (including for this purpose any indirect ownership interest in AAP through ownership of Class A shares), be entitled to designate one director to our general partner's board of directors.
+Each of Oxy Holding Company (Pipeline), Inc., (an affiliate of Occidental Petroleum Corporation), EMG Investment, LLC (an affiliate of The Energy & Minerals Group) and KAFU Holdings, L.P. (an affiliate of Kayne Anderson Investment Management Inc.) will, for so long as such entity and its affiliates continue to own at least a 10% limited partner interest i AAP (excluding for this purpose the AAP management units but including any indirect ownership interest in AAP through ownership of Class A shares), be entitled t designate one director to our general partner's board of directors.
 The limited liability company agreement will further provide that the Chief Executive Officer of our general partner will serve as a director and chairman of the board of our general partner.
-The remaining three members of our general partner's board of directors will initially be elected by the vote of the majority in interest of our general partner's members.
+The remaining three members of our general partner's limited liability company agreement.
+Please read "Management-Election of Directors."
 These remaining three directors must be independent and qualify for service on the audit committee in accordance with applicable NYSE and SEC rules.
 It is anticipated that one of the independent directors of GP LLC will serve as a director of our general partner.